gregschwartz/gpt-repository-loader/README.md

    ```bash
    python gpt_repository_loader.py /path/to/git/repository [-p /path/to/preamble.txt] [-o /path/to/output_file.txt]
    ```
    Replace `/path/to/git/repository` with the path to the Git repository you want to process.

-Optionally, you can specify a preamble file with -p or an output file with -o.
+   Optionally, you can
+      - Specify a preamble file with -p or an output file with -o.
 If not specified, the default output file will be named output.txt in the current directory.
+      - Ignore file/types by copying `.gptignore` into `/path/to/git/repository` (same syntax as [.gitignore](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files))

-5. The tool will generate an output.txt file containing the text representation of the repository.
+6. The tool will generate an output.txt file containing the text representation of the repository.
 You can now use this file as input for AI language models or other text-based processing tasks.

 ## Running Tests